+Book Road currently exists in this area as a local road both north and south of 119th Street.
+The roadway south of 119th Street is not included within the limits of the project.
 A new Book Road will be built to the west of the existing Book Road.
-The new roadway will be constructed as a three-lane section with curb and gutter, streetlights, and storm sewer improvements.
+The new roadway will be constructed as a three-lane section with streetlights, and storm sewer improvements.
 A sidewalk will be built along the west side of the roadway connecting 119th to the existing sidewalk adjacent to the South Point subdivision.
-Book Road connections will be made at 119th Street, Hawkweed Drive extension, Spartina Rd, and Wild Timothy Rd.
+Book Road connections will be made at 119th Street, Hawkweed Drive extension, Spartina Road, Wild Timothy Road, and 111th Street.
 Turn lanes will be striped at all intersections.
-The new Book Road will be constructed within 100' ROW to be dedicated by the subject property and within the 100' ROW as dedicated by South Pointe and High Meadow subdivisions.
+The new Book Road will be constructed within 100' ROW to be dedicated by the subject property and within the existing 100' ROW as dedicated by South Pointe and High Meadow subdivisions.